oracle/okafka/connectors/README.md

 # since this is the time used by Kafka to determine the amount of time to wait for the tasks to shutdown gracefully.
 source.max.poll.blocked.time.ms=<time in milliseconds, default is 2000>

-# This property will specify whether the messages from a TxEventQ shard will be placed into the respective Kafka partition.
+# This property will specify whether the messages from a TxEventQ shard will be placed into the respective Kafka partitions.
-# If this property is set to true all the messages from shard 2 will be sent to Kafka partition 1, messages from shard 4 will be
-# sent to Kafka partition 2, etc.
 # If ordering within the shards need to be maintained when sent to the Kafka topic this property will
 # need to be set to true and the TxEventQ will need to be created with 'STICKY_DEQUEUE' queue parameter set to 1.
 # If this property is set to true the number of Kafka partitions for the topic will need to be equal or greater